spacedvoid/connection/README.md

 - Not scheduled
   - [ ] Simpler ways to express intervals for `subList` and `subSet`
   - [ ] Indexed collections, which are a type between `SequencedCollection` and `List` that allows to customize the index type (other than `Int`)

-- Completed:
-  - [x] `equals` and `hashCode` implementations
-  - [x] Completely migrate away from `kotlin.collections`, removing exposed internal API that depends on the Java Collections Framework
-  - [x] Operator and utility methods

 ## License